block42-blockchain-company/chainlink-integration-tests/documentation/fantom-integration.md

 ## 1. Deploy an Oracle
-You can use this solidity [smart contract](../contracts/Oracle/Oracle.sol) as your oracle and deploy it to the fantom network.
+You can use the [linked solidity smart contract](../contracts/Oracle/Oracle.sol) as your oracle and deploy it to the fantom network.

 Later you can send your requests to this deployed smart contract.